lqs/sqlingo/README.md

 **sqlingo** is a SQL DSL & ORM library in Go.
 It generates code from your database and lets you write SQL queries easily.

-WARNING: sqlingo is still under development.
-It's expected to be released by end of November 2018.
+**WARNING: sqlingo is still under development.
+It's expected to be released in December 2018.**

 ## Tutorial